 Professor of Criminology and Head of the Institute of Criminal Justice and Security, at the Faculty of Criminal Justice and Security, University of Maribor, Slovenia.

 Recent activities: A visiting scholar at the Institute of Criminology in Cambridge, UK (2010-2014) – a partner in studies on situational action theory (PADS+) and legitimacy of criminal justice.
-My current research activity is in the area of local crime prevention with the emphasis on perception of crime and self-reported delinquency (situational action theory).
-I am also responsible for a doctoral programme in criminal justice and security at the University of Maribor, Slovenia.
+My current research activities are related to safety/security in local communities, legitimacy of policing and imprisonment.

 Graduate School of Business & Law RMIT University, Australia.